 What Are the Adaptations of a Lotus Plant?

-The lotus is a water plant.
-It grows in the mud of lagoons, ponds, marshes and water-logged fields.
-There are two different...
+A water plant, lotus (Nelumbo spp.) grows in the mud of lagoons, ponds, marshes and water-logged fields.
+It also works well in...